Leveraging Generative Artificial Intelligence for Causal Inference with Unstructured Data: Text as Confounder

 \subsection{Theoretical Properties}

-Our approach extends the method proposed by \cite{imai2024causal} to the case of text as confounder.
+Our approach extends the method proposed by \citet{imai2024causal} to the case where text serves as confounder.
 We begin by defining the causal quantity of interest.
 We then establish its nonparametric identification and develop an estimation strategy.